Nipfswd/Everywhere-OS/README.md

 # Everywhere OS

 Everywhere OS is an expirimental operating with a simple goal -- do things better then the systems we use today.
-It's still early, but the kernel builds, boots with grub, and runs in qemu.
-More details and a proper website will come soon.
+It's still early, but the kernel builds, boots with grub, and runs in qemu. for the iso and the website go to here: https://sites.google.com/view/everywhereos/home
 # Build Instructions

 ## Requirements